knewyousir/webFEF-session7/README.md

 @import 'imports/header';
 ```

+Restart the rendering process in the terminal

+* use Control-c to quit the currently running script(s)
+* use `npm run boom!` again to kick it off

+Confirm that the styles for the header are being applied by checking the browser rendering.

 ## Using an App for SASS Preprocessing

 [Syntactically Awesome Style Sheets](https://sass-lang.com) - takes sass files and converts (compiles) them into css. sass [adds features](http://sass-lang.com/guide) to css.

-(Note - on OSX you may need to right click and choose open rather than double click in order to run these.)

 [Koala](http://koala-app.coms)
 [Scout app](https://github.com/scout-app/scout-app/)

+* Note - on OSX you may need to right click and choose open rather than double click in order to run these.

 For Scout the setup includes creating and input folder for sass and an output folder for css.